Crecket/nodejs-end-to-end/README.md

 - python (Used for node-bcrypt)

 ## Installation
-First create a file 'app-vars.js' in the root and enter your mysql password.
+First create a file 'config.js' in the src/server/configs and enter your options.
 Next, run the following commands

 - npm run setup
 - node app